flowersteam/lamorel/README.md

 ```
 Do not forget to close the connection with servers at the end of your script.

-### Using the server
+### Using the Caller
 Once instantiated, you can use the different methods of the `Caller` object to send requests to your LLMs.
-We detail below the different methods.

 #### Scoring
-First, we provide the `score` method allowing one to compute the probability of a sequence of tokens (a `candidate`) given a prompt (`context`).
+First, we provide the `score` method to compute the probability of a sequence of tokens (a `candidate`) given a prompt (`context`).
 *Lamorel* allows to provide multiple candidates for a single context but also to batch this computation for multiple contexts (along with their associated candidates).
 Using this, one can use a classic vectorized RL setup where at each step, multiple environments running in parallel return their current state and expect an action.
 ```python
 lm_server.score(contexts=["This is an examples prompt, continue it with"],